andreabenini/pysplay/doc/documentation.md

         dot            #   - Draw a single dot on the screen circle         #   - Draw a circle
-        crosshair      #   - Draw a crosshair (useful for calibration stuff)
+        crosshair      #   - Draw a crosshair (useful for calibration stuff) hidden         #   - Nothing displayed but touchscreen action available like a button
   id: widgetID         # widgetID   [optional] Widget ID
   x: 10                # Integer    [optional] X Position for the widget
   y: 10                # Integer    [optional] Y Position for the widget